Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 #### <a name="nick"></a>Nick

-*nick summary here*
+"[Nick](https://archive.is/vekwa)," who was subjected to verbal abuse and intimidation at a hacker event ([January 25, 2016](https://archive.is/qBIJV#selection-647.0-649.0)).

-The [first](https://archive.is/bFXW2) was [Nick Farr](https://archive.is/9kjWs), who is one of three to claim authorship of [a story](https://archive.is/vekwa) on the victims website.
-His entry is now dated [January 25th, 2016](https://archive.is/qBIJV#selection-647.0-649.0).
+[Nick Farr](https://archive.is/9kjWs) was the [first](https://archive.is/bFXW2) person to claim authorship of a story, [Nick](https://archive.is/vekwa), on the victims website.
 He alleges a span of incidents of verbal harassment which occurred during the [**Chaos Communication Congress** event in 2013 (30c3)](https://web.archive.org/web/20160411055714/https://events.ccc.de/congress/2013/wiki/Main_Page), where he was an organizer of the Lightning Talks; Norton [says](https://archive.is/thLMm) she witnessed it.
 After approving a proposal for a talk which was going to argue that Appelbaum was a US Intelligence Operative, he was chastised first via email and then in person multiple times by both Appelbaum and "important people in the CCC."

 > [Jake demanded all the records I had received from this person.
 Jake also had the CCC edit the 30c3 wiki database to eliminate any trace of the offending talk.](https://archive.is/bFXW2#selection-357.161-357.319)